adefuyeabayomi/yomis_calculator/README.md

 # yomis_calculator
-A scientific calculator built with HTML,CSS and JS only
+A scientific calculator built with vanilla HTML,CSS and JS only